The Arts Institute (GIA)

 What kind of shoes should I bring?

 Every day you will walk the 8 minutes (each way) to and from the student dorms and the Fine Arts Center multiple times.
 This walk will seem like nothing after day one but it's important that you bring comfortable shoes, especially for the parade day.
 There are also times to dress up for Artist Series and performances so feel free to bring some fun pumps, glittery heels or your furry slippers(!).
 Other questions?
-See our list of what to bring.
+See our list of what to bring in your acceptance package!

 I forgot something!
 Can my parent/guardian drop it off to me?

-If you forgot something, no worries, we just ask that parents/guardians drop it off to us at the Fine Arts Center Box Office and we will be sure that it gets to you.
+No worries!
+If you forgot something, your parents/guardians can drop it off to us at the Fine Arts Center Box Office and we will be sure that it gets to you.

 Can I drive myself to the institute?

-You may drive yourself to the Institute, however, once you arrive you may not return to your car (even to get something out of it) until the Institute finishes on the final Sunday.
-We don’t collect your keys because we trust you, but we ask that you please get everything that you need out of your car when you arrive and then lock it up for two weeks.
+Yes!
+You may drive yourself to the Institute if you are licensed to due so and parking is available.
+However, once you arrive you should not return to your car until the Institute finishes on the final Sunday.
+We ask that you please get everything that you need out of your car when you arrive and then lock it up for the Institute so that it is safe.
+This policy is in place to protect our shared safety and liability.

 I won't have a cell phone—how do I call home?

-If you need to call home, just come by the Box Office and you’re always welcome to make a call from our phones.
+If you need to call home, just come by the Box Office.
+We will have phones available to use!

 Do I need to bring money to the institute?

-You absolutely do NOT need to bring money.
+No!
+You absolutely do not need to bring money.
 However, GIA does sell Institute T-shirts and sweatshirts at registration and on the final day, the proceeds for which go directly back into the program.

 Is there a place on campus where I can buy food/supplies/etc.?

+Yes!
 We eat in the Dining Hall three times a day.
 If you think you'll be hungry more often than that, you may want to pack some extra snacks.
-There are some vending machines (though they are not always stocked) in the dorms, so feel free to bring dollar bills and quarters.
-Students are expected to bring what they need BUT, if you run out of shampoo, etc., please let us know and we can always help you out.
+There are some vending machines in the dorms, so feel free to bring dollar bills and quarters.
+Students are expected to bring what they need BUT, if you run out of shampoo, etc., just let us know and we can always help you out!

 Can I send and receive snail mail at GIA?